lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

 ### Environment specific variable settings

-Each network-site environment has a difference gateway.
-The gateway is also used to derive the network mask for each respective environment, which in turn is used to properly derive the ntp allow/restrict network mask setting used for each ntp server.
+Each network-site environment has a different gateway with a respective unique ipv4 address.
+The gateway ipv4 address is used to derive the network mask for each respective environment, which in turn is used to properly derive the ntp allow/restrict network mask setting used for each ntp server.

 Set up the gateway_ipv4 variable for each network/site.